danmalter/danmalter.github.io/_posts/2016-11-12-neuralnets.md

 ```
 <br>

 Example of the dataset.
-A glossary of the terms can be seen (here)[https://fastballs.wordpress.com/2007/08/02/glossary-of-the-gameday-pitch-fields/].
+A glossary of the terms can be seen <a href="https://fastballs.wordpress.com/2007/08/02/glossary-of-the-gameday-pitch-fields/">here</a>.

 ```r
   pitch_type start_speed end_speed pfx_x pfx_z    vx0      vy0     vz0      ax     ay      az